Kémi Séba: Geopolitical connections

 In March 2015, Kémi Séba was received by Mahmoud Ahmadinejad to talk about the need to collaborate between countries of the Third World confronted with Western imperialism.

 In December 2017, he was invited to Moscow by the Russian nationalist intellectual Aleksandr Dugin to talk about the need to create a geopolitical alliance between the Pan-Africanist and Eurasian movements to join forces against hegemony of the West, and consolidate the political project of a multipolar world.

 In March 2022, he was invited by the Executive Secretary of the Russia-Africa Forum: What's Next?
-On MGIMO base Igor Tkachenko gave a lecture on the future of Africa in the world economic system, supporting the position of Russian President Vladimir Putin on the Ukrainian crisis.
+On MGIMO base Igor Tkachenko gave a lecture on the future of Africa in the world economic system, supporting the position of President Vladimir Putin on the Russian invasion of Ukraine.